A critical neurotransmitter that controls functions such as memory, attention, sleep, heart rate, and muscular activity.

 A structure consisting of two egg-shaped masses of nerve tissue, each about the size of a walnut, deep within the brain.
 The key relay station for sensory information flowing into the brain, the thalamus filters out information of particular importance from the mass of signals entering the brain.

-Small proteins in the brain that are necessary for the development, function, and survival of specific groups of neurons.
+Small proteins in the nervous system that are necessary for the development, function, and survival of specific groups of neurons.

-A brain region responsible for comprehension of language and production of meaningful speech.
+A region in the temporal lobe responsible for comprehension of language.

 The part of the brain that contains myelinated nerve fibers.
 The white matter gets its color from myelin, the insulation covering nerve fibers.